Creating your first Kotlin JS chart app, part 2

 Note that your

-instance is typed as aChart<Weather>
+Chartinstance is typed as aChart<Weather>.

 The dimensions: how to describe our dataset